 1. Failure of a primary-side phase.
-Here the star point can reach a higher potential uncontrolled.
-This can lead to the destruction of the loads and the transformer.
+Here the star point can reach a higher potential in an uncontrolled manner.
+This can lead to the destruction of the consumers and the transformer.

-2. Network configuration: Centre tap grounded.
+2. Network form: Centre tap grounded.
 This is a typical network in North America.
-For example, there are voltages of 3x 480 V or 2x 240 V to grounded centre point.
+For example, there are voltages of 3x 480 V or 2x 240 V to the grounded center tap grounded.

-3. Network configuration: Corner grounded delta.
-Likewise typical network form in North America and Asia.
-Here, 3-wire cables are mostly used, whereby the green/yellow wire is used simultaneously for the outer conductor.
-This is by no means to be confused with the cables used in European countries for single-phase networks!
+3. Network form: Corner grounded delta.
+This is also a typical network form in North America and Asia.
+Here, 3-core cables are mostly used, whereby the green/yellow wire is used simultaneously for the outer conductor.
+This should not be confused with the cables used in European countries for single-phase networks!

-4. In many applications, the neutral conductor of the transformer is grounded.
+4. In many applications the neutral conductor of the transformer is grounded.
 This is sometimes required in different standards and regulations.
-This earthed connection would then have a direct contact to the "centre tap grounded" or "corner grounded" point and thus a short circuit to the outer conductor!
+This earth connection would then have a direct contact to the "center tap grounded" or "corner grounded" point and thus a short circuit to the outer conductor!

-5. Output-side consumers such as line filters, primary switching regulators, frequency converters (DC link) are usually equipped with Y capacitors.
+5. Consumers on the output side, such as line filters, primary switching regulators, frequency inverters (DC-links) are usually equipped with Y capacitors.
 These cause the same error as described in point 4.